sahiliamsso/docs/source/admin-guide/saml.md

 ![image](../img/asimba/add_sp2mod.png)

 ### Trust Relationship
-!!!
-Note
-    The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://test.gluu.org`.
+**Note: The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://test.gluu.org`.**

 Create Trust relationships for all service provides which are included in SAML Proxy SSO workflow.
 In our test setup we created Trust relationship for remote SP which has entityID 'https://sp.gluu.org/shibboleth'.
 How to create Trust Relationship is available in [Section 2.1](#2.1-outbound-saml).

-!!!
-Note
-    The configuration below is done in the Gluu Server with Asimba installed with the hostname `https://nest.gluu.org`.

 Log into the oxTrust inteface and follow the steps to add a new Trust Relationship.